TheZebra.com is a privately owned website that publishes unbiased rates and carrier information for consumer benefit. Learn More

 |50||$50,000 in property damage liability per incident|

-The amount of liability coverage you carry depends on personal preference and laws in your state.
+The amount of liability coverage you carry depends on your personal preference and the laws in your state.
 Because car insurance is regulated at the state level, each state sets minimum policy limits for liability coverage.

 Bodily injury liability is a type of car insurance that covers injuries caused by an at-fault driver.
 Alongside physical injuries, bodily injury liability covers pain and suffering, loss of income, and other expenses for which you may be deemed liable after a vehicle collision.
 Bodily injury liability insurance is a mandatory coverage in every state except Florida and New Hampshire and helps to cover:

 Property damage liability coverage pays for damage to another person's property or any loss-of-use costs for which you're found liable.
 Property damage liability coverage helps to cover expenses like:

 Within any facet of car insurance, how much you pay for liability insurance will vary.
 For a 30-year-old male driving a 2016 Honda Civic with no accidents, the average cost of a 50/100/50 liability policy is $121 per month.

 State Minimum Liability Only